boschrexroth/ctrlx-automation-sdk/doc/package-assets.md

 One aspect of the MLS is the translation of the text fields provided by the package manifest, e.g. menu items, descriptions etc. To enable the app developer to provide translations for these fields a new property `i18n` was introduced.
 This property behaves as a tag for the parent object that requires translation for its childs.
 The value is defining the name of the tag in *dot notation*.

 Additionally you have to provide the language files for the package-manifest in the `./package-assets/i18n` folder.

-Their name should follow the pattern `<app name>.package-manifest.<language tag>.json`.
+The package-manifest language file name should follow the pattern:

+     <snap name>.package-manifest.<language tag>.json

+The _snap name_ is the _name_ of your app, configured by the _snapcraft.yaml_.

 In case of an app "my-app" that provides german translations, this would be `my-app.package-manifest.de.json`.
 It is recommended to provide a language file for english and german.
 The structure inside the language file must reflect the tags defined including the propery you would like to translate.
 You can either use dot, bracket or mixed notation in the file.
 Arrays are not supported.

 !!!
 Example